Disclosure: Some of these links are affiliate links, and at no additional cost, I earn a commission if you buy which helps to maintain this website.

 The Moka Pot is a tad more complicated than the AeroPress.

 Instead of applying pressure by hand, the water boils upward through the grounds.
 This produces coffee that is similar in taste and color to a brew from a commercial coffee machine.

 The pot has two chambers.
 One for the water and one for the brewed coffee.
 There’s also a filter that holds the ground coffee which sits inside the bottom water chamber.

 Let me give you a quick rundown of how to use a Moka Pot:

-- place the small filter with your ground coffee on top of it,
+- one the water is just boiling, remove it from the heat and place the small filter with your ground coffee on top of it,

 - screw the top chamber on,